spp1914-cocpn/cocpn-sim/README.md

 The examples in ``ncs-testbench`` show how to setup and run a simulation with CoCPN-Sim.

 ## Quickstart
-A working installation of OMNeT++ 5.0 and MATLAB 2016b is required, in conjunction with the following MATLAB toolboxes:
+A working installation of OMNeT++ 5.0 and MATLAB 2016b (or later) is required, in conjunction with the following MATLAB toolboxes:

 * Control System Toolbox
 * MATLAB Compiler